 I raise an eyebrow.
 “Interesting way to put it.”

 “But it’s true, no?”
-Lucky nudges me.
+Lucky throws me a rakish grin.
 “I relieve others of their naivete.
-Most of them pass on my lesson by doing the same to someone else.
-The disillusionment goes ’round and ’round, and that is how the world is kept spinning.”
+They will pass on my lesson by doing the same to someone else.
+The disillusionment goes ’round and ’round, and that is how our lives are kept spinning.”

 Gyrax shakes his head.
 “You’re wrong, Lucky.
 As the sky is blue and the night is long.”